FinTagging: Benchmarking LLMs for Extracting and Structuring Financial Information

 \subsubsection{FinCL-eval Dataset Construction}

-Following Section~\ref{fincl}, we further construct a FinCL-eval dataset that includes 52,572 query-answer pairs for numerical entity normalization.
-In addition, we build a US-GAAP taxonomy database containing 17,388 unique financial concepts.
-To create the FinCL-eval dataset, we utilize all positive instances identified in Section~\ref{annotation}.
-Each query consists of a numerical entity, its corresponding entity type, and its surrounding context, while the answer is the associated US-GAAP concept.
+Following the FinCL formulation in Section~\ref{fincl}, we construct the FinCL-eval dataset with 261,457 query–answer pairs for numerical entity normalization, along with a US-GAAP taxonomy containing 17,688 concepts.
+Each query includes a numerical entity, its type, and surrounding context, while the answer is the corresponding US-GAAP concept.